anton-k/handle-pattern-servant-app/README.md

 ### History of project

-The history of this project is fun road of simplifiaction of the Reader pattern to the bare essentials which evetually lead me to the question: Do we really need Reader in the first place?
+The history of this project is fun road of simplification of the Reader pattern to the bare essentials which eventually lead me to the question: Do we really need Reader in the first place?

 So here is my progress: